 Utilizing green principles in the design and construction of Stafford Park has favorably reduced the water and energy use of the new development.
 Reductions in water use have been achieved through three design decisions.
-With the first decision, low flow water fixtures were chosen to reduce consumption of clean water.
+With the first decision, low-flow plumbing fixtures were chosen to reduce consumption of clean water.
 With the second decision, rooftop runoff capture was deployed to eliminate water consumption due to irrigation by only irrigating with recaptured rainwater.
 This decision was made in conjunction with the decision to plant drought tolerant, indigenous species to lessen the impetus to irrigate.
 As a result, no irrigation system utilizing potable water was required.
 In the third decision, new wetlands were installed to improve bioretention and infiltration, resulting in retention of 96% of suspended solids in runoff.
 This new stormwater management system, coupled with the rooftop runoff capture, has resulted in primarily clean water recharge of receiving water bodies near the development.
 Taken together with the landfill capping which reduced the risk of groundwater contamination on-site, Stafford Park has been an improvement when considering water resources.
-In addition to reductions in water consumption that have resulted from conscious design decisions, choices were made to decrease the energy consumption of tenants on-site.
-Up to a 30% reduction in energy use was achieved just by using LEED design guidelines for the development.
-Solar panels on retailer rooftops also helped to lower grid energy demand by meeting 30% of retailer energy demand.
-More importantly, a 6.5 MW solar field of 30 acres is being installed on top of the capped and closed licensed landfill.
-In total, the solar panels should result in reducing the unmet energy needs of Stafford Park by up to 70%.
+In addition to reductions in water consumption that have resulted from conscious design decisions, reductions in energy consumption were planned for the Stafford Park Apartments.
+In the apartments, all appliances were chosen to be ENERGY STAR-rated, as they require less energy for operation than non-rated ones.
+On the site, solar panels were installed on the rooftops of the new apartment buildings to lower grid energy demand.
+Additionally, a 6.5 MW solar field of 30 acres is being installed on top of the capped and closed licensed landfill.
+In total, the solar panels should result in reducing the unmet energy needs of the Stafford Park development by up to 70%.